 Auditing

-For HIPAA compliance, the LDAF SHOULD implement security auditing for all local applications that perform functions comparable to the IHE profiles cited in previous sections, and MAY implement an IHE ATNA repository for recording audit events.
+For HIPAA compliance, the LDAF SHOULD implement security auditing for all local applications that perform functions comparable to the IHE profiles cited in previous sections, and MAY implement an IHE ATNA Audit Record Repository for recording audit events.
 (CONF: 410)

-When IHE profiles are implemented, the LDAF SHALL implement the required actor groupings for IHE ATNA auditing and SHALL implement an IHE ATNA repository for recording.
+When IHE profiles are implemented, the LDAF SHALL implement the required actor groupings for IHE ATNA auditing and SHALL implement an IHE ATNA Audit Record Repository for recording.
 (CONF: 411)

 Reviews of audit data SHOULD be performed as part of HIPAA-compliant risk management.
 (CONF: 412)